Long Eaton Town Hall: History

 The building passed down the Howitt family until it was acquired by the Reverend Francis Gawthorne for use as a vicarage in 1839 and then bought by the lace manufacturers, Joseph and Thomas Fletcher, in 1873.
 Following significant population growth, largely associated with the machine factory industry, the area became an urban district in 1894.
-The new council, which initially held its meetings in the Blue Bell Inn, acquired Long Eaton Hall for use as its offices and meeting place in 1921.
+The new council, which initially held its meetings in the Blue Bell Inn, acquired Long Eaton Hall in 1921.
 At that time, the council also inherited some 90 paintings which Charles Sydney Howitt had left to his wife during her lifetime and to the council thereafter: many of these remained in situ on the walls of the building.
-A bronze plaque, intended to commemorate the lives of soldiers from the Sherwood Foresters who died during the First World War, was attached to the front wall of the building shortly afterwards.
+A bronze plaque, intended to commemorate the lives of soldiers from the Sherwood Foresters who died during the First World War, was attached to the front wall of the building.
+The urban district council also acquired a nearby house at 1 Nottingham Road, which was given the name Town Hall and used as the council's meeting place, with Long Eaton Hall being used as offices.

-The town hall continued to serve as the headquarters of the urban district council for much of the 20th century.
-Following local government re-organisation in 1974, the newly formed authority, Erewash Borough Council, split its operations between Ilkeston Town Hall and Long Eaton Town Hall.

-In the late 1980s, in order to provide additional accommodation in the context of the expanding responsibilities of council officers, a modern office block, with a curved aluminium and glass façade, was erected to the west of the original building.
+Long Eaton Hall continued to serve as the offices of the urban district council for much of the 20th century.
+Following local government re-organisation in 1974, the newly formed authority, Erewash Borough Council, split its operations between Ilkeston Town Hall and Long Eaton.
+A large extension was added to Long Eaton Hall, being completed in 1991, comprising a modern office block with a curved aluminium and glass façade to the west of the original building.
 The enlarged facility was officially opened by the Minister of State for Local Government and Inner Cities, Michael Portillo, on 25 April 1991.
+The enlarged building was renamed "Town Hall", and the old town hall at 1 Nottingham Road was subsequently sold.